(*December 30, 1969, in Hemer, Germany) is one of the most important composers in Germany, based in Berlin since 1990.

-Enno Poppe was born on December 30, 1969, in Hemer, Germany.
-He studied conducting and composition at the Hochschule der Künste Berlin with Friedrich Goldmann and Gösta Neuwirth, among others.
+Poppe studied conducting and composition at the Hochschule der Künste Berlin with Friedrich Goldmann and Gösta Neuwirth, among others.
 Additionally, he studied sound synthesis and algorithmic composition at the Technische Universität Berlin and at the ZKM Karlsruhe.
-As a conductor, Enno Poppe regularly performs with Klangforum Wien, Ensemble Musikfabrik and Ensemble Resonanz.
-Since 1998 he also is the chief conductor of ensemble mosaik.
-Enno Poppe taught composition at Hochschule für Musik Hanns Eisler in Berlin, at Darmstädter Ferienkursen für Neue Musik and at Impuls Akademie (Graz).
+As a conductor, Enno Poppe regularly performs with Klangforum Wien, Ensemble Musikfabrik and Ensemble Resonanz as well as with international orchestras.
+Since 1998 he also is member and conductor of ensemble mosaik.
+Enno Poppe taught composition at the Hochschule für Musik Hanns Eisler Berlin, at Darmstädter Ferienkursen für Neue Musik and at Impuls Akademie (Graz).

-Enno Poppe received commissions from Salzburger Festspiele, Ensemble intercontemporain, Berliner Festspiele, Musée du Louvre and festivals such as Donaueschinger Musiktage, Musikbiennale (München), musica viva (München), Ultraschall (Berlin), MaerzMusik (Berlin), Èclat (Stuttgart) and Wittener Tagen für Neue Kammermusik.
+Enno Poppe received commissions from ensembles all over Europe and abroad, Orchestras such as Helsinki Philharmonic Orchestra, Los Angeles Philharmonic Orchestra, WDR Sinfonieorchester, and festivals such as Donaueschinger Musiktage, Salzburger Festspiele, musica viva (München), Ultraschall Berlin, MaerzMusik (Berlin), Eclat (Stuttgart) and Wittener Tage für Neue Kammermusik.

 Photo: Harald Hoffmann